 The texture sensation is easy to understand.
 Indeed, you look at your pullover or at a wall of bricks, and you can immediately imagine the touch sensation that the surface generates while sliding your finger against it.
 In the next paragraphs, we will see how we can approximate that feeling with haptic texture design in extended reality.

-In XR environment, haptic technology simulates the sense of touch.
+In the XR environment, haptic technology simulates the sense of touch.
 More specifically, haptic technologies can deliver touch sensations, simulating the real feeling of touching different surfaces.
-Haptics is at its beginning, but can already create great tactile experience if used in a smart way!
+Haptics is at its beginning, but can already create a great tactile experience if used in a smart way!

 The particularity of textures, and thus haptic textures too, is that they are spatial.
 This means that the sensations you perceive change if you slide your finger slower or faster against the surface.
 Therefore, this characteristic is the basics to create compelling haptic texture design experiences.

-Going a little deeper, the sensation of textures is the results of how thousands of tiny sensors in the finger, called mechanoreceptors, send signal to the brain.
+Going a little deeper, the sensation of textures is the result of how thousands of tiny sensors in the finger, called mechanoreceptors, send signals to the brain.
 These receptors emit their signal with a rhythm, pretty much like us tapping the foot when listening to music.
 These thousands tapping, changing continuously while we explore a surface with different velocities, is interpreted by the brain as a unique texture.

 This is all pretty complicated, and scientists didn’t yet figure it out completely, but one thing is clear!
 One of the most important information is in the spatial period of the haptic texture, or the spatial periods of the textures!
 Yes, there are multiple of them.

 Haptic texture design with Interhaptics

 Interhaptics allows creating haptic textures with up to 16 different spatial periods, also called haptics tones.
 For now, it seems more than enough to create compelling experiences with haptic texture design in extended reality.